-- CHANGE for 2017: Your spouse/domestic partner is not required to take the HEM Health Assessment; they may take it, but there is no HEM incentive for taking it.
+- Reminder: Your spouse/domestic partner is no longer required to take the HEM Health Assessment; they may take it, but there is no HEM incentive for taking it.

 Complete the health assessment under your current plan.

-- PEBB Statewide, Providence Choice, and Trillium members:
+- PEBB Statewide, Providence Choice, members and employees that previously Opt Out:

 - Moda Health

-- For new and newly benefit eligible employees that are hired and/or become benefits eligible between September 1 and October 31, 2016, you will need to call PEBB at 503.373.1102 to get an access code to allow you to complete the HEM Health Assessment.
+- For new and newly benefit eligible employees that are hired and/or become benefits eligible between September 1 and October 31, 2017, you will need to call PEBB at 503.373.1102 or Employee Benefits at 541.737.2805 to get an access code to allow you to complete the HEM Health Assessment.
 You must first complete the initial new hire/newly eligible enrollment process before calling to get the HEM access code.
 You will complete the HEM under the “myProvidence” account regardless of the health insurance plan you elect.

-- Employees that opted out of health insurance during the 2016 plan year and are enrolling in health insurance during Open Enrollment will also need to call PEBB for an access code to complete the HEM Health Assessment.
-Call PEBB at 503.373.1102 for the access code after completing the Open Enrollment process.
+- Employees that opted out of health insurance during the 2017 plan year and are enrolling in health insurance during Open Enrollment will also need to call PEBB or Employee Benefits for an access code to complete the HEM Health Assessment.
+Call PEBB at 503.373.1102 or Employee Benefits at 541.737.2805 for the access code after completing the Open Enrollment process.